 The situation is actually far more complex, however.
 There are in addition two inverted versions of the phases (see boxes E and F).
 In the first stage the girl with an inverted oedipal picture acts like a boy but the libidinal object is father.
 That is, she is still the phallic-oedipal 'boy' who chooses father over mother.
-In the second later inverted phase, she has made the shift to acting like the girl of the normal second stage, but her libidinal object is mother instead of father These represent ways of conceptualizing the fact that with the girl's inherent bisexuality and her shift of dominant mode, all permutations are possible in a clinical picture.
-It is necessary to think about a complexity of factors, whether the attachment is first or second phase, whether it is positive, negative, or inverted.
-(Nagera's thorough and thoughtful consideration of the vicissitudes of these phases and their contribution to female sexuality goes beyond our scope here.
-But his schema is invaluable in looking at the contribution of the oedipus complex to sexual disorder in female patients.)
+In the second later inverted phase, she has made the although he had an early passive stage, preoedipal development has already brought him into activity and his normal dominant mode; and (2) he does not have to change libidinal objects in the normal situation.
+He only has to make room for a secondary one (father) with whom he can identify.
+(Here Henry de F had difficulty.)
+But the girl has to identify with her mother even as she is pushed to give her up as a libidinal object.